nhlong27/obsidian-git-sync/system/prod/v/nav.md

 	- interview [interview](https://docs.google.com/document/d/1Iw9sBx5SfU7gMc1zazWYM6ZtiWlHE7rGsRUrMZdiBgA/edit) [questions](https://www.inc.com/jeff-haden/27-most-commonly-asked-job-interviewers-questions-and-answers.html)
 		- situational
 		- behavioral
-			- my name is NHL, I'm a fullstack developer .
-I graduated from HCMUT  in 2023 and I have over one year of practical work experience in professional, collaborated working environments, using various technologies
-				- during my working period in
-					- fpt & vuthao: I mainly worked with outsource products -> The scope of my responsibilities were to develop user interfaces on frontend side, collaborating with backend developers, following client's requirements
-					- aniday: worked collectively within a team of five to maintain and develop several inhouse products.
-						- main taks - real time messaging app
-							- used open ai api to develop ai features in chatroom
-						- helped migrating projects written in angular to react, migration of tazapay api in payment system
-						- due to strong english skills - in charge of translation
 	- wlb
 		- interview process - more rounds?, when expect to hear back
 		- architecture: responsibility - my top problems, priorities